How To Launch Google Analytics 4 (GA4) On Shopify in Minutes

 Inside of Elevar, you can download and import a container that has all of the following events pre-configured for you:

 (Don’t have an Elevar account yet?
 No worries.
-Click here to create your Elevar account – with plans starting at $50/month!)
+Click here to create your Elevar account)

 Once downloaded, go to your GTM web container > admin > import container.

-Be sure you select merge and not overwrite on this import!
+Be sure you select merge – do not select overwrite on this import!

 There is one variable you need to update in the user defined variables section: